This is a review of Kalyn Brooke’s Brainbook, an e-book about Bullet Journaling.

 This post contains affiliate links.
-If you purchase anything through them, I will get a small referral fee, and you will be supporting me and my blog at no extra cost to you, so thank you!
+If you purchase anything through them, I will get a small referral fee with no extra cost to you.

 Getting to know Brainbook